simachri/django_wiki_golang_api/README.md

   article page with slug `bar` as child of `foo`.
 This only works if `foo` exists.

   The API will _not support_ this behaviour.

+  Instead, the API uses the `parent_art_id` provided in the JSON POST payload to identify the parent node.

+  If a second child article is added under the same root node, it becomes the _right sibling ("append")_ to the other existing child article.
+Curtently, there is no specific reason why using an "append" over an "insert at the beginning".

 ## Installation guide